stephaniamatvei/ptr-project-0/README.md

 :hello
 ```

-## How to test? 🧪
+## Testing
-For testing, execute the following command in the project root:
+For testing 🧪, execute the following command in the project root:
 ```
 $ mix test
 ```